-The tiger is the largest member of the feline family with a great roar that can be heard as far as two miles away.
-The Bengal tiger may be the most iconic out of all 5 remaining species and is even considered charismatic megafauna, a large animal with such symbolic value and appeal that they are often used to gain popular support.
-With its beautiful striped coat and majestically strong limbs, it’s not surprising why.
+The tiger is the largest member of the feline family with a huge roar that can be heard as far as two miles away.
+The Bengal tiger may be the most iconic out of all 5 remaining species and is even considered charismatic megafauna; which is another name for a large animal with such symbolic value and appeal that they are often used to gain popular support.
+With its beautiful striped coat and strong limbs, it’s not surprising why.
 It is the national symbol of both India and Bangladesh.

-Tigers are carnivores and stealthily hunt, using their stripes as camouflage, to take down their prey, sometimes as big as an elephant!
-They very rarely attack humans, tending to avoid them instead.
+Tigers are carnivores and stealthy hunters, using their stripes as camouflage as take down their prey, sometimes catching dinner as big as an elephant!
+They very rarely attack humans, preferring to avoid them instead.
 On the off chance they do, it is usually because they are sick and cannot hunt normally or there is not enough food.

 All tiger species are endangered and the Bengal tiger has the biggest population of them all, a very sad fact when there are thought to be fewer than 2,500 left.
 Their biggest threat is poaching.
 They are killed for their beautiful fur, their bones and body parts for use in traditional Chinese medicines, and by trophy hunters.
 Their use in medicines has had no proven efficacy.
 Their habitat has also been badly degraded and fragmented by logging and the ever-encroaching human presence.
 They also suffer from retaliation from humans who will kill them if they attack their livestock.